twhite96/TWBlog/src/pages/algorithm-solutions.md

 ```

-I would get a double array, because like I said, <code>splice</code> returns a new array from the chopped off part.
-So I tried to use a non-initialized variable— <code>var newArray;</code>— that returned a TypeError.
+I would get a double array, because like I said, `splice` returns a new array from the chopped off part.
+So I tried to use a non-initialized variable— `var newArray;`— that returned a TypeError.

 I went to the <a href="https://www.freecodecamp.com/wiki/en/" target="_blank">Free Code Camp wiki</a> to look at the explanation in more detail.
 I finally came up with an <em>Aha</em>!
 Moment.
-I only needed to return the array that was resulting in the <code>splice</code> method.
+I only needed to return the array that was resulting in the `splice` method.

 I settled on my final solution here: